-How To Choose A Laser Eye Surgeon
+How to Choose A Laser Eye Surgeon

 Unfortunately, the availability of refractive surgery fellowship specialist training is very limited in the UK, so many surgeons learn refractive surgery after qualifying — ie. ‘on the job’.
-Because of this, standards – unfortunately – vary within the field: it is important to ask whether your surgeon has undergone formal refractive surgery training, for how long, how many procedures he or she performs per week, and whether he or she is also a trained corneal specialist.
+Because of this, standards vary within the field.
+As well as asking a surgeon if they have undergone formal refractive surgery training, you can ask for how long, how many procedures he or she performs per week, and whether he or she is also a trained corneal specialist.

-As a patient, you should also seek a laser eye surgeon who has experience in the specific Laser Eye Surgery procedure you are interested in (for example, LASIK, ReLEx SMILE, Laser Blended Vision, etc.) You should also check what range of prescriptions your chosen clinic can safely treat; at the London Vision Clinic, thanks to the unparalleled accuracy of our Artemis VHF digital ultrasound technology we are able to safely treat and monitor very high prescriptions, as well as diagnose problems (that can, rarely, arise) to ensure that patients end up with a good outcome.
+It’s also advisable to check what range of prescriptions your chosen clinic can safely treat; at the London Vision Clinic, thanks to the unparalleled accuracy of our Artemis technology we are able to safely treat very high prescriptions, as well as diagnose potential issues so as to ensure that patients end up with their best possible outcome.

 One of the critical elements here is to ask if your surgeon will be the one to do your first post-operative check (as well as any subsequent post-op visits, if things are not yet settled).
-While at some clinics, patients will only see their surgeon on their surgery day itself, at London Vision Clinic we believe it is very important for every patient to be seen by their surgeon — the person ultimately responsible for the care of their eyes — on the first day following surgery.
+While at some clinics, patients will only see their surgeon on their surgery day itself, at London Vision Clinic, you will be seen by your surgeon — the person ultimately responsible for the care of your eyes — on the first day following surgery.

 If you’re considering Laser Eye Surgery, you probably have a lot of questions and concerns about which clinic is right for you.
 It’s important to investigate all of your options and take time over your decision.